 Dr. Huber’s training and areas of clinical interest pertain to women’s health and include anxiety, depression, eating disorders, antepartum and postpartum psychopathology, fertility-related concerns and difficulties in relationships.
 Her approach to therapy is primarily psychodynamic in nature and incorporates elements of skills-based approaches, including cognitive behavioral therapy and mindfulness.
 Dr. Huber’s goal is to graduate patients from therapy with the confidence and self-reliance that will enable them to lead richer, more joy-filled lives.

-Jennifer currently lives in Dallas with her husband, 2 children, and 1 cat.
-When she is not seeing clients, chauffeuring kiddos, or being a spectator at various youth sporting events, she enjoys baking, reading by the water, and quiet (this one is elusive)!
+Jennifer currently lives in Dallas with her husband, 2 children, and cat.
+Outside of work, she can be found chauffeuring kiddos and being a spectator at various youth sporting events.
+Jennifer also enjoys baking, reading by the water, college football, and quiet spaces (this one is elusive)!

 Amber was born and raised in Texas.
 She earned her Bachelor of Science degree in Psychology from Northern Arizona University in Flagstaff, AZ, her Master of Art degree in Counseling from Amberton University, and she is currently studying for her PhD in Clinical Psychology at Walden University.
 She is also a Licensed Professional Counselor in Texas.